Canadian Experience Class

 Recent trend: CEC-specific draws were paused for some time, but category-based selections in 2025 might include CEC candidates with in-demand work experience.

-Many candidates expect a CEC-specific draw in 2025 to balance the Express Entry pool.
+Many candidates expect a CEC-specific draw in 2026 to balance the Express Entry pool.
 While the exact date is not confirmed, keeping your profile ready increases your chances.
+Experts at K7 Immigration have shared detailed CEC 2026 draw predictions to support your planning and help you prepare effectively for immigrating to Canada in 2026.

 Frequently Asked Questions (FAQs)